 Engineer Technician, Carson Ashley, Warrenton, VA

 Carol Schumacher is a longtime resident of Warrenton and lives in Warrenton Lakes with her husband Joe and 2 children.
-She works in Old Town Warrenton as an Engineer Technician with Carson Ashley.
+She recently retired as an Engineer Technician with Carson Ashley in Old Town Warrenton.
 Carol has volunteered with Fauquier FISH for 10 years and serves on the Food Pantry Nutrition Team.

 Elaine Harris, Treasurer